freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 4. **Deleting messages**

    Moderators can delete messages on our chat server.
-They should only exercise this ability in four particular situations:
+They should only exercise this ability in four very specific situations:

    - Someone has posted a pornographic or graphically violent image.